 Hometown: New Hartford, CT

 Jack Sprance began training in 2010 at the Nutmeg Conservatory for the Arts.
-While attending the school, he performed numerous roles and won a gold medal in the Connecticut Classic Competition.
-In 2013, Jack was accepted into the year-round trainee program at Boston Ballet where he performed with the company in Swan Lake, Cinderella, and The Nutcracker.
-During the course of his training, Jack also performed roles in La Bayadère, Giselle, The Sleeping Beauty and Scotch Symphony, as well as contemporary excerpts by Momix.
+In 2013 Jack was accepted into the trainee program at Boston Ballet where he performed with the company in Swan Lake, Cinderella, and The Nutcracker.
+During the course of his training Jack also performed roles from La Bayadère, Giselle, The Sleeping Beauty, Les Gentilhommes and Scotch Symphony, as well as contemporary excerpts from Momix.

-Jack joined Philadelphia Ballet in 2015 as a member of PBII after graduating from Boston Ballet’s trainee program.
-He was promoted to apprentice in 2015 and to corps de ballet in 2017.
-Since joining the company, Jack has performed in classical ballets such as Swan Lake, Romeo and Juliet, Giselle, Don Quixote, La Bayadère, The Sleeping Beauty and Cinderella.
-Jack has also had the opportunity of performing works such as Christopher Wheeldon’s For Four and Rush; Alexander Ekman’s Episode 31; Jiří Kylián’s Petite Mort; and numerous ballets by George Balanchine including Jewels, Square Dance, and Theme and Variations.
-Jack has also had the opportunity to perform many world premieres by choreographers like Matthew Neenan, Jorma Elo, and Yin Yue.
+Jack joined Philadelphia Ballet in 2015 as a member of Philadelphia Ballet II after graduating from Boston Ballet’s trainee program.
+He was promoted to apprentice in 2015, to Corps de Ballet in 2017 and to Demi Soloist in 2020.
+Since joining the company Jack has performed in classical ballets such as Swan Lake, Romeo & Juliet, Giselle, Don Quixote, La Bayadère, The Sleeping Beauty and Cinderella.
+Jack has also performed numerous works by choreographers such as Christopher Wheeldon, Alexander Ekman, Jiří Kylián and George Balanchine, and has performed in world premieres by choreographers such as Jorma Elo, Juliano Nunes, Matthew Neenan and Yin Yue.